First-Non-Interesting-Username/NixOS-config/docs/flavortown/showcase.md

 ### Not in the repo

-I've also set up [a public cache](https://app.cachix.org/cache/matrix), so if I build something big, I don't have to rebuild on each host.
-Everything is built by CI/CD and uploaded to the cache.
+I also maintain [a public cache](https://app.cachix.org/cache/matrix), so big builds do not rebuild on each host.
+CI/CD builds everything and uploads it to the cache.

-There's also [fandom wiki](https://john-the-character.fandom.com/wiki/John_the_Character_Wiki) associated with this config.
-I name my hosts after fictional characters.
-I asked on #flavortown on slack if anyone has any ideas.
+There is also [a fandom wiki](https://john-the-character.fandom.com/wiki/John_the_Character_Wiki) associated with this config.
+I name hosts after fictional characters.
+I ask in `#flavortown` on Slack for name ideas.
-The only person who answed said just `john` so I got little creative and created john and the wiki specifically for that name to be used as a hostname for my ISO.
+One person answers with `john`, so I get a little creative and create john and the wiki so that name serves as a hostname for my ISO.
 ---

 [**Back to Quickstart**](./README.md) | [**On to Conclusion**](./conclusion.md)